Develop a close cohesion with all stakeholders of The ImageMaker, Inc.®

-Our Soft Skills Certifications Program Course revolves around humanity, interpersonal skills, Communication skills and Intelligence to enable you to make a real difference in peoples lives.
+Our Soft Skills Certifications Program Course revolves around humanity.
+Consequently, interpersonal skills, Communication skills, leadership skills, conflict resolution and emotional Intelligence to enable you to make a real difference in peoples lives and job searching.

-If at least one of these 5 statements makes sense to you, then you are ready to take the Soft Skills Certification Program and develop Transversal Skills that will grow your career to a place unimaginable.
+In conclusion, if at least one of these 5 statements makes sense, you are ready to take the Soft Skills Certification Program.
+Above all, develop transversal social skills that will grow your career paths to a place unimaginable.

 Are soft skills more important / effective than hard skills?

-Your attitude, work ethic, teamwork, decision-making, positive attitude, time management, motivation, flexibility, problem solving, critical thinking and conflict resolution will BECOME part of your general skills.
+Your positive attitude, strong work ethic, teamwork, decision-making, positive attitude, time management, motivation, flexibility, problem solving, critical thinking and conflict resolution will BECOME part of your professional skills.

 Hard skills are process skills that are obvious, easily identifiable and proven by the specific skills and technical experience of the job seeker.
-General Skills is the name given by recruiters to refer to all the general skills and attitudes that are cross-cutting and difficult to quantify and the skills recruiters prefer.
+General skills or social skills is the name given by human resources recruiters to refer to all the personal skills and attitudes that are cross-cutting and difficult to quantify and the skills employers value.
 Non-technical skills are more related to your personality.
-It is therefore important to consider them as a priority to improve the way you can present them to an employer.
+It is therefore important to consider them as a priority to improve the way you can present them to an employer and as a general way to improve your career paths.

-This is a new concept that is becoming very important in all sectors.
+It is a concept of cross-professional skills association that is becoming very important in all sectors.

 You can start your Soft Skills Certification Program immediately.

-Take advantage of the most comprehensive, convenient and valuable Soft Skills Certification Program for an investment of $4800.
+Take advantage of the most comprehensive, convenient and valuable Soft Skills Certification Program for a small investment.

 Each person decides how they want to deliver the information.
 You may want to choose a Facebook “secret group.” where this information can be taught online by adding a “meet & greet” and “Graduation Party at the end to be sure people have felt we met their expectations.
 You, then may choose a call, Skype or meeting to meet for a Q&A.